 Lewis-Giggetts has expanded that powerful vignette into a full-length book about Black joy.
 The picks below include that title and others that highlight the joy, comfort, love, creativity and other positive experiences that are integral parts of the full humanity of Black lives.

 Looking for a good book, album, movie or TV show?
 We’re happy to recommend them to you!
 Use this Personalized Recommendations form to send us some information about what you like and we’ll curate a list just for you.

 Examines the importance of joy preservation in Black lives as acts of self-healing and resistance.
-You can also check out this title as eBook on OverDrive/Libby.

 A collection of pop culture essays that mix social criticism with the ravings of true pop culture nerds.

 What could be worse than having the opening day of your ice cream shop foiled by a snowstorm?
 Finding the dead body of someone with connections to your family right outside.
 Can Bronwyn clear her family’s name while keeping their business afloat?
 You can also check out this title as eBook on OverDrive/Libby, as eAudio on OverDrive/Libby or as eAudio on Hoopla.

 A coming-of-age story told by 10-year-old Kentatta Bernice after her world is turned upside-down by her arrival at her grandfather’s house for the summer after her father’s death.

 Torn between finding an answer to her aunties’ title question and finding herself after the surprise of being laid off from her banking job, Nigerian British Yinka starts volunteering at a homeless shelter and starts coming into her own.